 In our initial quarters of operations, and from time to time thereafter, our cash flows from operations have been and may continue to be insufficient to fund distributions to stockholders.
-We funded 53% of total distributions for 2011, 50% of total distributions for 2012 and 67% of total distributions for 2013 with cash flows from financing activities, which include proceeds from our public offerings and proceeds from our debt financings.
-Also, during the years ended December 31, 2013, 2012, and 2011, respectively, we paid \$83.1 million, \$29.6 million and \$17.5 million in acquisition fees and expenses.
+We funded 50% of total distributions for 2012, 67% of total distributions for 2013 and 19% of total distributions for 2014 with cash flows from financing activities, which include proceeds from our public offerings and proceeds from our debt financings.
+Also, during the years ended December 31, 2014, 2013, and 2012, respectively, we paid \$44.3 million, \$83.1 million and \$29.6 million in acquisition fees and expenses.
 Under GAAP, acquisition fees and acquisition-related expenses are expensed and therefore reduce cash flows from operating activities.
 However, we fund these expenses with proceeds from our public offerings or other equity capital.
-See "- Results of Operations - Funds from Operations and Modified Funds from Operations" for additional information regarding our fund performance.